Dynamic Interpersonal Therapy in London

 Dynamic interpersonal therapy has been proven to help with these difficulties:

-What results can I expect from attending DIT sessions?
+What results can I expect from DIT sessions?

 Dynamic interpersonal therapy can offer you these results:

-- able to recognise and take responsibility for the way you act with others
+- take responsibility for your action with others

 - increased capacity for emotional intimacy